HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 10. Dips, Yogurts and Sauces

-Dips and sauces make a great companion for finger foods, and it exposes your child to different textures and to eating combined foods.
+Dips and sauces make a great companion for finger foods, especially as snack foods.
+They promote food exposure to different textures and to eating combined foods.

 Toss your toddler’s pasta in a little tomato sauce so he gets get used to eating it with sauce.